#365daysofbiking It may not be obvious

-May 19th – It was a weary run out – Through Shenstone, Weeford, Hints, Tamworth, then up the canal to Hopwas, Whittington and home via Wall and… Read more “#365daysofbiking It may not be obvious”
+May 19th – It was a weary run out – Through Shenstone, Weeford, Hints, Tamworth, then up the canal to Hopwas, Whittington and home via Wall and Lichfield.
+Not a long run, and on a grey, warm afternoon that always seemed to be just on the verge of rain.

 #365daysofbiking The magic of the bells